One of the bits of advice I would have given to my younger self is:

 The reasoning behind getting an education, job, and career seems sound.
 It's a low-risk way to ensure someone will have a roof over their head and food on the table.

 By "job" I mean "Go do things for someone else and get money in return".
 It's very difficult to break out of this paradigm (see below on why and how).
-But once you do, you can realise there are many other ways of putting bread on the table.
+But once you do, you can realise there are many other ways of surviving everyday life.

 But there are a few reasons why a job and career are not the best choices for everyone.